Avalanche beat Hurricanes 7-4, wrap up top seed in West

 The “fun” only increased 2:21 into the second period when Meyers knocked in a goal.
 He became the eighth Avalanche player to score in their NHL debut since the team relocated to Denver.

+“The overall race, like I’ve said before, it’s not the be-all, end-all, but it’s something that we had as a goal from the start of the season — to put ourselves in the best position to succeed,” Colorado coach Jared Bednar said.
+“Lot of hockey yet to be played, but I like the way our guys are digging in.”

+Jordan Staal scored twice before leaving the game with an injury, and Andrei Svechnikov and Sebastian Aho each added goals.
+Carolina trailed 4-0 early in the second period before cutting it to 5-3 heading into the third period.

-Frederik Andersen stopped 26 shots before giving way to Antti Raanta late in the third.
-Staal left in the third period.
+Frederik Andersen stopped 26 shots before being hurt and giving way to Antti Raanta late in the third.
+Staal left in the third period after a hard check from Avalanche defenseman Cale Makar.

+“Obviously, a very good team we played against,” he said.
+“Still, not happy the way we played.
+We gave way too much.

+“It hasn’t gone our way lately and a couple very big players go down tonight.
+These are the moments the team has to come together and come back even stronger and 100% confident.”

 Compher got Colorado on the board first on a power play 6:58 into the game.
-MacKinnon later added his 30th goal of the season.
+MacKinnon later added his 30th and 31st goals of the season.
 He now has nine goals over his last six games.

 The crowd let out a collective gasp in the first period when MacKinnon collided with Rantanen in the offensive zone.
 That was followed by a sigh of relief when both got up.